-NOTE:

-This is a CONTROLLED Document.
-Any documents appearing in paper form are not controlled and should be checked against the on-line file version prior to use.

-Notice: This Document hardcopy must be used for reference purpose only.

-The on-line copy is the current version of the document.

 GENERAL

 Scope of Work

 This Section outlines all exterior watermain Work from the first pipe joint outside of the foundation to the limits of construction.
 All watermains are to be supplied and installed in accordance with OPSS.MUNI 441 [Nov 2016] as amended by this specification.
 This section applies to all service pipes and watermains 100mm and greater in diameter.